 As for whether or not we’ll ever actually need to divert an incoming apocalypse-level asteroid, while the odds are low, NASA administrator Jim Bridenstine believes we should take the matter seriously.

 During a speech at last year’s International Academy of Astronautics Planetary Defense Conference, Bridenstine reminded everyone of the 2013 Chelyabinsk incident, which led to thousands of damaged buildings and over 1,500 injured people — and that particular exploding meteor was only 65 feet (20 meters).

-NASA reportedly isn’t aware of any large asteroids that are currently on a collision course with Earth.
-There are, however, contenders that might pose problems in the future (check out their Earth Impact Monitoring page for more on that).
+While NASA reportedly isn’t aware of any large asteroids currently on a collision course with Earth, there are indeed contenders that might pose problems in the future.